jackrobertscott/authpack-client-190806/docs/api/permissions.md

 Options.

 - search `string?`: compared against name, code, and description.
-- permission `string?`: filtered by this permission's id - must be child of permission.
 - limit `number?`: maximum number of permissions returned.
 - skip `number?`: skip this number of permissions.
-- page `number?`: skip this number of permissions multiplied by the limit.

 **Note:** `skip` and `page` are summed when used together.